degiel1982/aio_double_tap_run/README.md

 - **Stamina Integration**: Fully supports stamina mechanics with **stamina/hunger_ng/hbhunger** for an immersive gameplay experience.
 - **Xcompat Sprint Particles**: Utilize sprint particle effects across more supported worlds with Xcompat compatibility.
 - **Hang glider compatible**: Supports sprint gliding with a hang glider when hang glider mod is installed (player_monoids/pova required)
+= **Compatible with mymonths by Don and contributors**: When enabled in the settings snow_covers will slow you down.